Female smegma: causes, hygiene and how to clean safely

 Preventing smegma buildup

-For example, at My Vagina, we’ve noticed that when things aren’t going so well vaginally or on the vulva, more smegma is produced, likely as a protective process.
+For example, at the My Vagina clinic, we’ve noticed that when things aren’t going so well vaginally or on the vulva, more smegma is produced, likely as a protective process and due to increased inflammation and shedding of cells.
 This does not mean there’s something wrong if you are producing a lot of smegma, but we do notice it ebbs and flows in our patients with vagina issues.

 Teaching young girls how to check for vulvar smegma